mpv-player/mpv/DOCS/man/vo.rst

     U+2593, U+2588) and of ANSI-color terminals (8 colors or 16 colors).
     On Windows it requires an ANSI terminal such as mintty.

-    Currently, it is assumed that the 8 or 16 ANSI colors of the terminal look like the VGA colors.

     ``--vo-shablo-block-height=<height>`` (default: 16)
         Assume each block of the terminal has the specified height (i.e. number of vertical pixels).